pranav-ap/blog/content/posts/agents-and-environments.md

 - Factored representation
 - Structured representation

 In the **atomic representation**, each state of the world is indivisible; a black box with no internal structure.
-The algorithms for search and game-playing use atomic representations.
+Search algorithms use atomic representations.

 A state with a **factored representation** has a list of attributes with values associated with them.
-The values can be a boolean, integer, string or an enumeration.
-Uncertainty can also be expressed by leaving the attribute blank.
-Areas including constraint satisfaction problems and propositional logic and machine learning use this representation.
+Uncertainty can be expressed by leaving the attribute blank.
+Areas including constraint satisfaction problems, propositional logic and machine learning use this representation.

 **Structured representation** portrays a state as multiple objects, each with their own attributes and relationships with other objects.
-Relational databases, first-order logic and natural language processing use such forms.
+First-order logic and natural language processing use such state representations.

 <figure style="width: 550px">
 	<img src="/media/artificial intelligence/atomic-factored-structured.jpg" alt="Types of state representation">
 	<figcaption>Types of state representation</figcaption>
 </figure>

-Often, the more expressive language is much more concise; for example, the rules of chess can be written in a page or two of a structured-representation language such as first-order logic but require thousands of pages when written in a factored-representation language such as propositional logic.
+Often, the more expressive language is much more concise; for example, the rules of chess can be written in a page or two using a structured-representation language such as first-order logic but require thousands of pages when written in a factored-representation language such as propositional logic.

 On the other hand, reasoning and learning become more complex as the expressive power of the representation increases.
-To gain the benefits of expressive representations while avoiding their drawbacks, intelligent systems in the real world may need to operate at all points along the axis simultaneously.
+To gain the benefits of expressive representations while avoiding their drawbacks, intelligent systems in the real world may need to operate using all representations simultaneously.

 # Environments